-Using a proper sight alignment is critical to hitting what you’re actually aiming at.
-Your firearm’s sights are in proper alignment when the front sight (red) is directly at the center with the rear sight (green).
+Using proper sight alignment is critical to hitting what you're actually aiming at.
+Your firearm's sights are in proper alignment when the front sight (red) is directly at the center of the rear sight (green).

 The very tip of your front sight should also be parallel with the tops of the “leaves” of the rear sight.

 Without proper alignment, your shots will be off-target.
-This is why this tops the list of the fundamentals of shooting a pistol.
+This is why it tops the list of the fundamentals of shooting a pistol.

 Focusing on the front sight provides you with the most precise indication of where exactly the gun is pointing.
 You can also more readily discern whether your sights are not in proper alignment.